Introduction to 'Laptop or desktop'

 Set up 'Find my device'

-Finally, many devices will now have a ‘Find my device’ setting.
+Many devices have a ‘Find my device’ setting or app.
 Once you set this up, you can use it to track the location of your device.
-So if it’s lost or stolen, you can track it down more easily.
+So, if it’s lost or stolen, you can track it down more easily.